Analysing your goal

 Interaction Warning

-If you're taking blood thinners (warfarin, aspirin, or other anticoagulants), do not start omega-3 or curcumin without consulting your doctor β both have antiplatelet properties and may increase bleeding risk.
-Glucosamine may also interact with warfarin; monitor INR closely if combining.
-If you're on blood pressure medications, fish oil may enhance their effect β your GP should be aware.
+If you're taking blood thinners (warfarin, aspirin, or other anticoagulants), do not start omega-3 or curcumin without consulting your doctor first β both have antiplatelet effects and may increase bleeding risk.
+Glucosamine may also interact with warfarin.
+If you're on blood pressure medications, fish oil may have a mild additive blood-pressure-lowering effect β monitor your BP and discuss with your GP.

 Omega-3 is the strongest evidence-backed option for joint pain.